 It requires less time and effort but gives you great results nonetheless.

-If you’ve got paint stuck on your hands, furniture or any other item, you can use old cooking oil to remove it.
+If you’ve got some old paint stuck on your hands, furniture or any other item, you can use old cooking oil to remove it.

 Just rub it in and wash your hands with water and it will do the rest.